 - Viewports: Steril-Aire AHU Viewports provide the ability to view the interior of air handling units (AHUs) without the need to open access panels/doors or disconnecting circuits.
 The Viewports allow frequent inspection of the UVC Emitters.

 - UVC Controller II/Watch Dog: Electrical add-on solutions provide insight of any change in electrical current, lamp failure, lamp life countdown, on/off status, amp draw, and alerts when the emitters need attention or changeout.
 These units can also be connected and relay information to a building management system (BMS).

-- IoT-UVC Sensors: Coming soon to Steril-Aire’s offering, we will be launching a UVC remote monitoring system.
-This innovative solution can be applied to all Steril-Aire HVAC solutions as a way to expertly monitor and maintain your emitters.
+- UVC Smart-Vu: This innovative solution can be applied to all Steril-Aire HVAC solutions as a way to expertly monitor, maintain your emitters and improve UVC safety.
 The accompanying IoT dashboard will provide insight & reporting into emitter ON/OFF status, UVC intensity, pathogen disinfection dosage, remaining emitter life, other component alerts, overall system health and more.

 - Proper Warning Labels & Safety Training Program

 - All air handling units that have UVC systems installed should have proper warning labels that are easily visible to all maintenance personnel.
 Steril-Aire offers warning labels with each order as well as maintenance schedule labels for reference.